-For most people most of the time, the sweet spot will be in the 25-50 minute range for peak concentration with a 5-15 minute break.
+For most people, most of the time, the sweet spot will be in the 25-50 minute range for peak concentration with a 5-15 minute break.
 Try mixing your intervals based on your available energy, the type of work, and how much a task makes you want to bury your head in cute puppy videos on YouTube instead.

 Get away from screens during breaks

 Not all breaks are created equal.
 If your pomodoro work sessions happen on your computer, don't just switch over to Twitter or Instagram when the timer goes off.
-Give your eyes and brain a break from screens — that means your phone too!
-Stand up, move around, stretch, go outside, do a mini meditation, grab a snack, watch birds out the window.
+Give your eyes and brain a break from screens — that means your phone, too!
+Stand up, move around, stretch, go outside, do a mini meditation, grab a snack, and watch birds out the window.
 If you work from home, fold some clothes or clear off the kitchen table.

 Use an app to enforce your pomodoros

 Humans are fallible.
 No matter how motivated you are at the start of the day, it's really hard to actually stick to your pomodoros.
 Hold yourself accountable with a break reminder app.

 The best ones let you customize how long your work sessions are, how obtrusive you want your reminders to be, and how strictly you want your breaks enforced.
 Some will lock you out of your computer for the duration of your breaks.

 We recommend BreakTimer (for both Windows and Mac.)

 How to pomodoro with Todoist

 So you're convinced the Pomodoro Technique is the greatest thing since sliced bread.
 Now, it's time to put the method into action.
 Here's how to plan your pomodoros with Todoist: